-Many business Leaders recognise the added value that NLP brings to a variety of business activities and they also value NLP for their own professional & personal development.
-Leaders, Executives and Business Owners are always on the look out for development opportunities that help them or their teams become more effective communicators, coaches, mentors, time managers, talent spotters, managers of change and people developers.
+Many business leaders recognise the added value that NLP brings to a variety of business activities and they also value NLP for their own professional & personal development.
+Leaders, Executives and Business Owners are always on the lookout for development opportunities that help them or their teams become more effective communicators, coaches, mentors, time managers, talent spotters, managers of change and people developers.
 What all Leaders and Managers have in common is their desire to better understand and support their teams to develop and to help them be the best they can be (and we’re all on the look out for ways to get better results, more easily or effectively, right?).

 What is NLP all about?

-NLP (Neuro Linguistic Programming) has been described as the art and science of personal excellence – the study of what makes the difference between the excellent and the average.
+NLP (Neuro-Linguistic Programming) has been described as the art and science of personal excellence – the study of what makes the difference between the excellent and the average.
 ‘Neuro’ relates to how we use our mind, ‘Lingustic’, is the verbal and non-verbal language we use, and ‘Programming’ our patterns of thinking and behaviour.
 Some describe it as a ‘practical behavioural psychology’.
 It looks at the way we take in and process the information from the world around us.
-At it’s heart is about communication, and let’s face it business is, at it’s most basic level, ultimately about interactions between 2 people and therefore how well they can communicate, interact and process information is key to success.
+At its heart is about communication, and let’s face it business is, at it’s most basic level, ultimately about interactions between 2 people and therefore how well they can communicate, interact and process information is key to success.
 Rapport is the basis of all communication and is an essential element when it comes to coaching, influencing, building effective relationships or selling.
 NLP looks at patterns of behaviour and whether they are helpful and bring about the desired results – and if they don’t we can change things to improve success.
-It is a tool for modelling excellence and being able to reproduce that excellence in ourselves and share it with others.
+It is a tool for modeling excellence and being able to reproduce that excellence in ourselves and share it with others.
 I’m currently working with a retailer who is using NLP to improve customer service, increase sales and enable leaders to understand, communicate and coach their team members more effectively – they’ve see an increase of an average of £20 spend per customer (so the ROI on the training we delivered is fantastic).

 ‘where’s the proof NLP works’

-There are of course sceptics – their view focuses on a lack of evidence that proves how NLP works.
+There are of course skeptics – their view focuses on a lack of evidence that proves how NLP works.
 This argument always reminds me of the medical profession, which for years said there was no proof that fruit and vegetable intake could help prevent cancer and heart disease.
 Now it’s a well researched and documented fact and we’re now encouraged to eat 5 portions each day.
-The NLP community back in the 70’s were never obsessed with proving how what they did worked and of course since that time NLP has been developed further – but it’s focus remains on practical application (learning and teaching what works and gets results).
+The NLP community back in the 70’s were never obsessed with proving how what they did worked and of course since that time NLP has been developed further – but its focus remains on practical application (learning and teaching what works and gets results).
 I recall a conversation I had with a well know Neuroscientist, Amy Brann who when asked about the link between NLP and Neuro-Science agreed with me that just because science & academia has yet to prove how every NLP technique works, that is not to say that it doesn’t work – it’s just that science hasn’t caught up yet (a good example of this is the NLP technique anchoring – science has now proved how it works).
-As an article in Personnel Today nicely sums up the view of many in the NLP community: ‘I wonder if, in a few years’ time a bunch of ‘qualified’ academics will be announcing their ‘brilliant new findings’ about NLP, while some of us will be muttering ‘what took you so long?’’
+As an article in Personnel Today nicely sums up the view of many in the NLP community: ‘I wonder if in a few years’ time a bunch of ‘qualified’ academics will be announcing their ‘brilliant new findings’ about NLP, while some of us will be muttering ‘what took you so long?’’

 “If I can recommend a course to my HR colleagues and management colleagues it’s an NLP practitioner course.
 I’m constantly impressed with the changes you can bring about in people and help them to be the best they can be…..”